dylan-lang/opendylan/documentation/website/source/news/2014/01/28/call-for-help.rst

 making progress on some of our open projects.

 We have a `partial list of open projects`_ in our wiki, but we'd like to call special attention to a subset of them.
+If none of the projects below sound interesting, feel free to check out the list on the wiki to see the others.

 Read on to see how you can help!